commuterjoy/fastly-deploy-nodejs/README.md

  - Update VCL in ./src/vcl
  - Type `make deploy test`

-If the tests pass you've not broken anything and can deploy to production.
+If the tests pass then you've not broken anything and can deploy to production.

 ## Notes